World leaders are falling in love with the idea of negative rates to save us from a global recession, but can negative rates save the global economy?

 In economic terms, the market is asking for a distribution.

 It is more commonly known as universal basic income or helicopter money.
-Andrew Yang has renamed it as Freedom Dividend.
+Presidential candidate Andrew Yang has rebranded it as the Freedom Dividend.
 You can call it whatever you want, but I like to think of it as a banking and automation distribution.
 These are the two "bad actors" that got us here and the market is demanding reparations.

 Deutsche Bank reportedly said that "helicopter money," a term that refers to giving cash directly to households, "could be highly effective if properly deployed."
 Some reports claim that the Japanese central bank considered dropping payments to residents, but later decided to approve a $274 billion stimulus package instead.